dward2/BME547/Lectures/github_teams.md

 * Communicate to me when your plan is complete so I may review it.

-__Please target completion of your HRSS lookback and issues/milestones, and share them with me, by the end of day Saturday, April 2.__
+__Please target completion of your HRSS lookback and issues/milestones, and share them with me, by the end of day Wednesday, November 16.__
 * I will be looking to see how you use Milestones/Issues for communication in my grading of the final project.